 If you are going to the raceway, purchase your tickets in advance and make sure to download the raceway’s app to enhance your experience.
 We had the opportunity to “Drive the Glen” and it was definitely an adrenaline rush.

 Watkins Glen State Park really does have 19 waterfalls.
 It is a wonderful walk and experience.
 Be prepared to get wet.
 Wear good, waterproof walking shoes as the path is slippery in some places.
 Wearing a rain jacket is not a bad idea.
 The park has many stairs and uneven pathways and is not accessible.

 In the summer, it can get quite crowded, so go very early if you want to beat the crowds.
 Better yet, go in the fall or spring.

-After Watkins Glen, it’s time to hit the Finger Lakes Wine Country.
-It is a 30- to 40-minute scenic drive, depending on how far north you travel.
+After enjoying Watkins Glen, it’s time to enjoy the wine of Finger Lakes Wine Country.
+It is a 30- to 40-minute scenic drive to our next recommended stops: two Finger Lakes wineries.

 Sample The Wines Of The Finger Lakes

 The Seneca Lake Wine Trail goes along Route 30, which circles Seneca Lake.
 You can’t go wrong at any of the wineries.
 Most overlook the lake and have outside decks where you can have a glass of wine and something to eat.
 We enjoyed Wagner Vineyards Estate Winery on the eastern shore of Seneca Lake.